pranay-ar/Reddit-Flare-Detection/README.md

 ### Intuition behind Combined Feature

-The features independently showed a test accuracy near to **82%** with the `URL` feature giving the worst accuracies during the experiments.
+The features independently showed a test accuracy near to **82%** with the `URL` feature giving the worst accuracies during the training.
 ### References

 1. [How to scrape data from Reddit](http://www.storybench.org/how-to-scrape-reddit-with-python/)